Leading

 participants respond well to visual aids in presentations.
 Clearly labeled,

 colorful illustrations can pull a meeting together.
-Also keep in mind
+Also keep in mind that no

-your audience will not remember all the information you provide; send
+will not remember all the information you provide; send them on their way with

-them on their way with an effective handout.
+an effective handout.

 Some items to include in your handout might be: